 In contrast, people under anticoagulant medication need to maintain a consistent intake of vitamin K.

 Furthermore, it can be difficult to get high doses of vitamin K2 from food.
-Especially, vegans and people who follow a plant-based diet don’t get any vitamin K2.
-Vitamin K2 is only present in animal-based foods.
+Especially, vegans and people who follow a plant-based diet don’t get any vitamin K2, as it’s only present in animal-based foods.

 Do supplements exceed the maximum safe daily dosage?